bamos/bamos.github.io/_posts/2014-11-15-word-counter.md

-This post introduces a small Python script [word-counter.py](https://github.com/bamos/python-scripts/blob/master/python3/word-counter.py) to count the word frequencies over sliding windows in my LaTeX and Markdown documents.
+This post introduces a small Python script [word-counter.py](https://github.com/bamos/python-scripts/blob/master/python3/word-counter.py) to count the word frequencies over sliding windows or N-grams in my LaTeX and Markdown documents.
 This is part of my [bamos/python-scripts](https://github.com/bamos/python-scripts) repository, which contains other small Python snippets.